ZyxerZyxani/Startup-Business/README.md

 If you appreciate this or want me to spend more time updating and adding more, please say so.
 Motivation for free labour is not easy to find during these hard times.

 DEPENDENCIES SO FAR: pymsgbox tkinter

+To do:
+  First time setup for the inventory software, make it ask user for amount of columns   and the name of the columns.
+  Fix ease of use things, make it give more feedback.
+For example adding an item should inject it at the top.
+Atm nothing happens and user can't tell if it worked or not.

+  Auto invoice generation script.